Union, Progress and Democracy: Environment

-Environmental policy which makes technological and economic development compatible with environmental and biodiversity protection.
-Some measures are the following: nuclear power as the essential part of the energy mix that, together with renewable energy and hydraulic fracturing, Spain should have, the cessation of subsidies for coal mining and closure of cost-inefficient mining sites, the scientific research of climate change and its possible corrective measures, and a toughening of laws on the protection of natural areas by opposing the loss of coastline and sensitive natural areas due to urbanization and other misuses.
+UPyD's environmental policy sought to ensure the compatibility of technological and economic development with environmental and biodiversity protection.
+Some of UPyD's measures were the following: the use of nuclear power as an essential part of Spain's energy mix, which would have also included renewable energy and hydraulic fracturing; the cessation of subsidies for coal mining and the closure of cost-inefficient mines; scientific research into climate change and its possible corrective measures; and the strengthening of legislation protecting natural areas to halt the loss of the coastline and sensitive natural areas due to urbanisation and other misuses.